hansreier/techreier/eDrops/src/main/resources/static/markdown/markdown.md

 ## About usage of markdown

 Commonmark is used for markdown.
-In addision support for tables and links is added with commonmark extension, and images can be used as well.
+In addision support for tables, links and image attributes is added with commonmark extension, and images can be used as well.

 One disadvantage with markdown is the limited set of formatting options for individual Html tags.
 It is possible to do some of it with eiher smart css or including html in the markdown.
+As a more customizable alternative flexmark could be used instead of the commonmark reference library (not tested).
 My experience with these smart markdown tricks, is that it is difficult to obtain the desired layout effects without a lot of effort.
 The best is to accept the limitations of markdown.
 One option is to add more markdown extensions or to use a